 Creatine nitrate is another form of creatine.
 It's creatine combined with nitrate.
 It is a patented compound.
 The company that owns the US patent is called TheroLife International (ThermoLife.com).

 The nitrate in the molecule is said to increase vasodilation by way of augmenting nitric oxide production.
 The primary effects of both molecules are as follows:

 - Nitrate improves vasodilation (expands blood vessels)

-The idea here is that both compounds compliment each other leading to greater strength gains and/or recovery from exercise. the nitrate portion of the supplement might also provide a temporary muscle pump too.
-By way of improving blood flow to the muscle, the vasodilation effect might -in theory – enhance delivery of creatine to the muscles .
+The idea here is that both compounds complement each other leading to greater strength gains and/or recovery from exercise. the nitrate portion of the supplement might also provide a temporary muscle pump too.
+By way of improving blood flow to the muscle, the vasodilation effect might -in theory – enhance the delivery of creatine to the muscles.
 This might also -in theory- lead to greater improvements in strength and power and muscle protein synthesis as well.

 Creatine Nitrate Research